-A third key difference was how hospitals evaluated

-implementation and sustainability, and set up systems

-to measure outcomes.
+A third key difference was how hospitals evaluated implementation and sustainability, and set up systems to measure outcomes.
 All hospitals were poor at collating ward-level 'before implementation' measures and cost data.
-After implementation began Hospital level data dashboard for capturing monthly outcome measures (although these data were not used strategically at the hospital level).
-The two hospitals that stood out in terms of evaluative strategies were those where the Productive Ward team were integrated within an existing QI (Hospital D) or change management to aid implementation.
-Hospital D attempted to build in sustainability from the start of their implementation strategy, using a local system of monthly spot checks, audit sheets, required actions and reporting; in
+After implementation began Hospital A employed a data manager who designed a wardlevel data dashboard for capturing monthly outcome measures (although these data were not used strategically at the hospital level).
+The two hospitals that stood out in terms of evaluative strategies were those where the Productive Ward team were integrated within an existing QI (Hospital D) or change management (Hospital F) team.
+These hospitals were also notable in forming strategic relationships with central services to aid implementation.
+Hospital D attempted to build in sustainability from the start of their implementation strategy, using a local system of monthly spot checks, audit sheets, required actions and reporting; in Hospital F ward-level monthly reports included identification of risks to sustainability.
+Despite this, significant events in each of the two hospitals (changes in the senior executive team in Hospital D and a move to a new hospital location in Hospital F) meant that in both cases Productive Ward-as an active programmeeffectively ceased shortly after the implementation period.